cert-manager/csi-driver-spiffe/README.md

 - automatically renewed; :heavy_check_mark:
 - private key never leaves the node's virtual memory; :heavy_check_mark:
 - each Pod's document is unique; :heavy_check_mark:
-- the document shares the same life cycle and is destroyed on Pod termination. :heavy_check_mark:
+- the document shares the same life cycle as the Pod and is destroyed on Pod termination. :heavy_check_mark:

 ```yaml
 ...